9 Insider Tips on How To Do a Golf Trip on Hilton Head Island

-No. 4 — There are more than a million rounds of golf played on Hilton Head Island every year.
-While some of the top courses are private, Hilton Head Island has earned its reputation as one of the world’s finest golf destinations, because of its outstanding public and resort courses that will satisfy the palate of even the most selective golfer.
+No. 4 — Hilton Head Island has earned its reputation as one of the world’s finest golf destinations, because of its outstanding public and resort courses that will satisfy the palate of even the most selective golfer.
 Palmetto Hall Plantation features two memorable golf courses designed by Hills and Cupp.
 Hills sculpted a layout so popular and strategic that it serves as the site of many of the area’s top tournaments, while the Cupp Course is known for it striking geometric bunkers and greens, not to mention its challenging design.

-No. 5 — Hilton Head Island boasts plenty of culture and nightlife, and fancies itself more sophisticated and upscale than its neighbor four hours to the north, Myrtle Beach.
+No. 5 — Hilton Head Island boasts plenty of culture and nightlife.
 Following a round or two of golf, locals and visitors often hit the numerous bars and restaurants on the south end, although Hilton Head’s north end has emerged as a nighttime hotspot of its own.
-Before hitting one of the many outstanding restaurants on the north end of the island, golfers love challenging one of the two courses by Nicklaus and his son, Jack II, at Indigo Run Plantation.
+Before hitting one of the many outstanding restaurants on the north end of the island, golfers love challenging one of the two courses by Nicklaus and his son, Jack II, at Indigo Run.
 Winding through forests of pine and oak and along freshwater lowlands, the Golden Bear Golf Club, which debuted in 1992, is open to the public.

-No. 6 — Hilton Head Island is well known for its six miles of bike lanes and more than 60 miles of paved shared-use paths.
+No. 6 — Hilton Head Island is well known for its six miles of bike lanes and more than 60 miles of leisure pathways.
 In addition to being a fun and healthy way to experience the island, biking is also great for the environment.
 An important part of Hilton Head Island’s culture, biking significantly reduces congestion and vehicular traffic.
-Take a leisurely ride along the beach, or easily bike to dinner and shopping.
-At Palmetto Dunes Oceanfront Resort, you can even play 18 holes at one of its three courses aboard a revolutionary new “Golf Bike” or take a spin in one of its 4-person golf carts.

 No. 8 — Historically, Hilton Head Island has been a convenient drive destination for many from the North, South and Midwest.
 However, you can now get here even faster.
 JetBlue Airways operates non-stop flights from Boston (BOS) and New York City (LGA/JFK) to Savannah/Hilton Head International Airport (SAV).
-Allegiant Air also flies non-stop from Indianapolis (IND), Cincinnati (CVG), Baltimore (BWI) and Pittsburgh (PIT), among others cities.
+Allegiant Air also flies non-stop from Cincinnati (CVG) and Pittsburgh (PIT), among other cities.
 Fourteen other locales offer non-stop service to SAV including Chicago, Detroit, Dallas/Fort Worth, Houston, Philadelphia and Washington, D.C.